jvansch1/ycharts-wiki/Developer-Setup-(Vagrant).md

     ln -s -f /sites/chart_image_generator/confs/git_pre_commit_hook.py /sites/chart_image_generator/.git/hooks/pre-commit
     ```

-1. Setup your Vagrant Bash Profiles
+1. Setup your Vagrant Bash Profiles with your Amazon IAM
+   Ask someone to create an IAM user for you.
+Once created, they should give you
+   your credentials as well as a temporary password.
+They will also set up multi-factor
+   authentication for you.

    ```bash
    cp /sites/ycharts/confs/developers/vagrant_bash_profile_local ~/.vagrant_bash_profile_local
    ```

+   After logging in to [the AWS console](https://ycharts.signin.aws.amazon.com/console), add
+   your credentials to your `~/.vagrant_bash_profile_local.

 ## Windows Development (Only for emergencies)
 ```